 APPOINTMENT OF DIRECTORS

-New directors are introduced to Transaction Capital through a formal induction programme, which is the responsibility of the company secretary and/or financial director, and consists of an information pack, detailed discussions on the environment and operations of each of the major businesses, and site visits.
-Formal induction processes were fulfilled for the directors appointed during the reporting period.
+New directors are introduced to Transaction Capital through a formal induction programme, which is the responsibility of the company secretary and/or the chief financial officer (CFO).
+The programme includes detailed discussions on the environment and operations of each of the major businesses, site visits, and an information pack on the group.
+Formal induction processes were conducted for those directors appointed during the reporting period.

 Directors are encouraged to take independent advice, where necessary, for the proper execution of their duties and responsibilities.
 This is done at Transaction Capital's expense, after consultation with the chairman.
 In addition, directors have unrestricted access to the group's auditors and professional advisers, and to the advice and services of the company secretary.